Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 May 26, 2017: Appeals court upheld 12 and 13-year sentences for ex-soldier Le Thanh Tung and retired Lt.
 Colonel Tran Anh Kim.

-June 7, 2017: Vandals pelted rocks at a church with ties to anti-Formosa movement.
+June 7, 2017: Vandals pelted rocks at a church with ties to anti-Formosa protest movement.

-June 8, 2017: Thugs threatened former prisoner of conscience Le Quoc Quan and his family at their home.
+June 8, 2017: Thugs threatened activist and former political prisoner Le Quoc Quan and his family at their home.

 June 8, 2017: Blogger and activist Nguyen Dang Vu was taken and held for 31 hours by police.